How to Make a Wedding Seating Chart Without Stressing Out

 Seat the Two of You First

-As it is your big day, your table should be centrally located.
-Typically, you'll sit at a table by yourselves (AKA the "sweetheart table"), with your wedding party, or with your parents and a few close relatives and friends.
+As it's your big day, your table should be centrally located.
+Typically, you'll sit at a table by yourselves with your wedding party or with your parents and a few close relatives and friends.
+You also have the option of sitting at a sweetheart table, which is reserved for just the bride and groom.

 Then Seat Your Wedding Party